camunda/camunda-docs/docs/product-manuals/modeler/cloud-modeler/save-and-deploy.md

 ---
 id: save-and-deploy
-title: Save and Deploy your Diagram
+title: Save and deploy your diagram
 ---

 Your BPMN diagram can be saved in your organizational context at any time.
 You have to differentiate between saving and deploying.
 If a diagram is only saved it has no effect on your cluster(s).
 It can be used by all members of your organization.